 So that’s been monopolizing my mind for the past week, and it’s been hard to focus on work.
 I know that once things settle down, we’ll get into a groove, but right now I’m kind of manic, trying to get it all done.

-Fortunately, David and Becca start school tomorrow, and the cyber school doesn’t start until next Tuesday, so Caroline and I will have a week to get our ducks in a row without the distractions of her siblings.
+Fortunately, D and R start school tomorrow, and the cyber school doesn’t start until next Tuesday, so C and I will have a week to get our ducks in a row without the distractions of her siblings.